open-austin/construction-permits/README.md

 Twice a day an AWS lambda job runs `permits.lambda_handler`.

 It fetches yesterday's permits, geocodes the addresses, and then uses the GitHub API to commit the data to this repo.
-This code is Python 2 because is run as an AWS Lambda.
+This code is Python 2 because is run on AWS Lambda.
 Another side effect of being a lambda is we're trying to avoid dependencies with C extensions like pandas.

 ## License